skynet29/brainbot/hmi/README.md

 Note: create a main control is not an obligation but is needed if you have to configure services.

-As you can see, the HTML fragment will be injected in the template field as a a string by the build system.
+As you can see, the HTML fragment will be injected in the **template** field as a string by the build system.

 To finish, start a terminal window and launch the build system: